The Johnson College Campus Security and Fire Safety Policies

 Johnson College holds emergency evacuation drills each academic year in all campus buildings.
 The purpose of these drills is to ensure that students and staff know the locations of the building emergency exits and how to evacuate the buildings in the event of an emergency situation.
 These drills also provide Johnson College with the opportunity to evaluate our safety procedures, ensure equipment is working properly and correct any deficiencies.

-Evacuation drills are monitored by the Director of Student Engagement and the Facilities Department.
+Evacuation drills are monitored by the Assistant Director of Student Engagement and the Facilities Department.
 These departments observe these drills to learn about potential deficiencies in procedures or equipment.

 Notification of Missing Students: